MeteoSwiss-APN/prepare_icon_case_study/README.md

 # prepare_icon_case_study
 Prepare case studies for running the ICON model following the MeteoSwiss setup.

+## Description
+This script creates the analysis and boundary files for ICON simulations for a provided ICON grid.
+The boundaries are archived IFS forecasts interpolated onto a frame.
+The corresponding frame-grid is generated using the icontools remap functionality if none is determined by the user.
+Analyses are extracted from the COSMO archive.

+## requirements
+* fieldextra
+* spack (icontools)

 ## usage
 ``/path/to/prepare_case_study.sh YYMMDDHH HH``